jakubriha/automata/README.md

 * Inclusion testing (function `isSubsetOf`),
 * Universality testing (function `isUniversal`).

 Most of these operations also have their counterparts (in the module `Operations.WithExternalSymbols`), which allow to specify symbols set to work with.
-For example, the function `isEmpty :: [sym] -> Fa sym sta -> Bool` from this module has the first parameter for this reason.
+For example, the function `isEmpty :: [sym] -> Fa sym sta -> Bool` from this module has the first parameter, `[sym]`, for this reason.

+A function `union` only supports FAs that both have the *same* type of a state.
+To overcome that, you can use a function `productUnion` (in the module `Operations.Regular`), which performs union of two FAs where types of their states may differ.

-The library also provides two operations implemented using the [antichain-based approach](http://link.springer.com/chapter/10.1007/978-3-642-12002-2_14).
+Finally, the library also provides two operations implemented using the [antichain-based approach](http://link.springer.com/chapter/10.1007/978-3-642-12002-2_14).
 These operations are located in the module `Operations.Antichain`:

 * Inclusion testing (function `isSubsetOf`),
 * Universality testing (function `isUniversal`).